The first step in problem-solving is to define the problem—or frame the problem—that you want to solve.

-In effective problem-solving, you need to set yourself to answer only one question: the key question.
+To help you do so, you should set to answer only one question: the key question.
 A key question isn’t an isolated element.
 Instead, it is part of an introductory flow, complementing a situation and a complication (see, for instance, Minto, referenced below).
 This introductory flow also belongs to an environment, where you specify the key stakeholders for your problem and the elements out of scope, amongst other things.
 Therefore it is fundamental that you identify clearly which question you should solve and what its environment is.

 One way of doing that—and ensuring that you are on the right track—is to summarize the elements that you know about your problem in a problem identification card.

 Remember that a solid problem definition is arguably the most overlooked step in problem solving.
 Ironically, it is the step that has the greatest return on investment, because it is a leadership step, rather than a management one.
 Just like you can’t win a race—even if you are the fastest runner in the world—if you don’t set to run in the right direction to begin with, the success of your entire problem resolution process depends on your ability to identify the right problem.
-So don’t overlook this step.
-Resist the urge to jump into developping issue trees too early.
+So don’t overlook this step, and get it right.
+Resist your bias, check your assumptions, reframe your problem if necessary, and don’t jump into developping issue trees too early.
 Instead, invest enough time here; it will pay off later.

 Ackoff, Russell L. “The Art and Science of Mess Management.”
 Interfaces 11, no. 1 (1981): 20-26.